-Inspect the equipment for damage incurred during shipment.
-If any parts or assemblies appear to have been damaged, do the following:
+Inspect the equipment for damage that may have been incurred during shipment.
+If any parts or assemblies appear to have been damaged:

 - 1. File a claim with the carrier.

 - 2. Take photos of the damaged area(s).

 - 3. Contact your local Emerson sales representative.